MediaArea/MediaConch/DesignNarrative.md

 Until recently audiovisual digitisation required a fairly inflexible set of hardware requirements and extremely limited possibilities for an open source approach to video digitisation.
 Due to the bandwidth and processing requirements for the digitisation of standard definition video required the installation of PCI cards and often the use of hardware encoders that were designed to encode video as fast as the video was being received to codecs like MPEG2 or JPEG2000.
 With modern connectivity options such as USB 3 and Thunderbolt it is easier to add video digitisation capabilities to modern computers and more archive are performing this internally.
 Additionally modern computer processers can now transcode video losslessly in software from a video input without the need to rely on proprietary hardware-based encoders.
 Open source solutions such as DVA Profession, bmdcapture, and FFmpeg along with the open provision of video digitisation software development kits, such as the Blackmagic SDK are facilitating new open development projects for archival video digitisation.

-As vendors and memory institutions are increasing considering and implementing digitisation workflows that encode video directly to lossless codecs without the use of an intermediate file-based uncompressed audiovisual data, it is increasingly crucial to assess this lossless file soon after creation to detect any flaws within the digitisation process.
+As vendors and memory institutions increasingly consider implementing digitisation workflows that encode video directly to lossless codecs, it is crucial to assess this file soon after creation to detect any flaws created from the digitisation process.

 For those digitizing video through processes that incorporate libav or FFmpeg such as bmdcapture of FFmpeg's decklink integration, a separate framemd5 may be written alongside the encoded FFV1 data.
 The resulting FFV1 data may then be verified against the framemd5 to verify that the correct bits were written to disk.